g-w1/blog/_drafts/2021-5-18-bf-compile.md

 This program doesn't terminate; you will have to kill it.
 Daniel B Cristofani (cristofdathevanetdotcom) http://www.hevanet.com/cristofd/brainfuck/
-% rm fib
-rm: cannot remove 'fib': No such file or directory
 % ./zig-out/bin/bz fib.bf -o fib
 % ./fib
 0